smfirdaus/git-repo-local-setup/README.md

 2. Install dependencies:
 `bundle install`

 - Since al-folio supports jupyter notebooks, we also need to install it.
-If you are not planning to use notebooks that much, you can install it via pipx.
+If there's no plan to use notebooks that much, install it via pipx.
 To install both pipx and jupyter, run the following commands:
 ```
 python3 -m pip install --user pipx
 python3 -m pipx ensurepath